sarahciston/codingcare/posts/0critintro.md

 The task of Critical AI researchers and makers is to engage these systems as sociotechncial objects embedded in their historical, social, context.
 We must be "situated in proximity to the thing itself, cultivating some degree of participatory and embodied expertise, whether archival, ethnographic, or applied [@raleyCriticalAIField2023].
 This requires interdisciplinary and intersectional perspectives.

-Kimberlé Crenshaw's iconic analysis of power, called Intersectionality[@crenshawDemarginalizingIntersectionRace1989], "critiques systems of power and how those systems structure themselves to impact groups and individuals unequally" [@cooperIntersectionality2016].
+Intersectionality, Kimberlé Crenshaw's iconic analysis of power [@crenshawDemarginalizingIntersectionRace1989], "critiques systems of power and how those systems structure themselves to impact groups and individuals unequally" [@cooperIntersectionality2016].
 Intersectionality can reveal the human costs of finding ourselves caught within these algorithmic systems – their proliferating data and supporting material infrastructures, as well as their consolidating power and supporting sociocultural infrastructures.
 Their power is differential by design.
 Conversations about AI fairness, transparency, explainability, ethics, public good, and the various hype cycles of each new technology are grossly incomplete without intersectional analyses of power and intersectional tactics of (and beyond) equity and inclusion.
 No change *about* us *without* us.

+In *Race, Rhetoric, and Technology,* Adam Banks describes "transformative access":

+>"Black people have continually worked for a transformative access to all of the technologies that make up American life.
+By transformative access, I mean that African Americans have always argued for a genuine inclusion in technologies and the networks of power that help determine what they become, but never merely for the sake of inclusion. [...] [the racism in our society infects our technologies just as it infects our media, our schools, our economy, and] the technologies themselves must be transformed.

+>Transformative access is "always an attempt to *both* change the interfaces [where people use that system] and fundamentally change the codes that determine how that system works."

+>Ownership of computers and other digital technologies, knowledge of their uses, participation in their processes, and even critique of their failings are not enough either, however.
+THe way of looking at race and technologies, and of a meaningful technology access, goes further; to transformation.

+>"Black people have hacked or jacked access to *and* transformed the technologies of American life to serve the needs of Black people and all of its citizens. [...]

-As industry implementations of so-called intersectional tech reduce these complex concepts into flattened ideas of fairness and representation [@ovalleFactoringMatrixDomination2023a], we need multimodal, polyvocal, experimental approaches that cut through the technological solutionism. [@cistonIntersectionalAIEssential2019]
+As industry implementations of so-called intersectional tech reduce these complex concepts into flattened ideas of fairness and representation [@ovalleFactoringMatrixDomination2023a], I have argued elsewhere that we need multimodal, polyvocal, experimental approaches that cut through the technological solutionism [@cistonIntersectionalAIEssential2019].

 >"We must begin with the knowledge that new technologies will not simply redistribute power equitably within already established hierarchies of difference.
 The idea that they will is the stuff of utopian naivete and technological determinism that got us here to begin with.
 [The Broken Machine should not be understood as a new technology.
 It is not an upgrade to an older model or a feminist design solution.]" [@sharmaManifestoBrokenMachine2020]